The emphasis should be on why we do a job.

 - Long queues are all bad, causing decreased motivation, poor quality, longer cycle times, higher variability (think Starbucks), and increased risk .

-- Your program and value stream backlogs are not queues, as items can leapfrog others for faster delivery, and you can always choose not to service everything in the backlog.
+- Your program and solution backlogs are not queues, as items can leapfrog others for faster delivery, and you can always choose not to service everything in the backlog.
 (Note that neither of these work at Starbucks.)

 - However, if all the items in your backlog are committed to stakeholders, then your backlog behaves like a queue, and the longer it is, the longer your stakeholders are going to have to wait for service.
 And if they have to wait too long, they will find another coffee shop, as your shop just can’t meet their rapidly changing market needs.